RuoxiQin/ObjectRecognition/README.md

 Then the HeatMap's will be generated under ``set-?/`` named as ``contour-?.jpg``.
-We use 4 different sizes of sliding windows so there will be 4 HeatMap's with small index indicating small sliding window.
+We use 4 different sizes of sliding windows so there will be 4 HeatMap's with smaller index indicating smaller sliding window.

 ## Performance
 ### Learning Rate